IPGeolocation/ip-geolocation-api-python-sdk/README.md

     response = api_instance.get_ip_security_info(ip="2.56.188.34", include="location,network,currency,time_zone,user_agent,country_metadata,hostname")
     pprint(response.to_dict())
 ```
-> **Note**: You can get all the available fields in standard plan in combination with security data.
+> **Note:** You can get all the available fields in standard plan in combination with security data.

 ### Request with Field Filtering
 ```python